April 27, 2020

 For an organization to perform at its best, there has to be a high degree of trust in the workplace.
 A strong consensus that the people around you are operating with honour and integrity is a given.
 But perhaps a more nuanced nurturer of trust is a culture of ownership and accountability embedded into the culture and values of your company.

-Without this culture, and of course the type of employees who believe in taking ownership, projects will continue to be delayed or fail altogether.
+Without this ownership culture, and of course the type of employees who believe in taking ownership and being accountable, projects will continue to be delayed or fail altogether.

-This article pieces together some concepts that will help teams and managers foster ownership, self-reliance and increased performance throughout their organisation.
+This article pieces together some concepts that will help teams and managers foster a culture of ownership, self-reliance and increased performance throughout their organisation.

 What does it mean to take ownership at work?